 - Charge the scooter's batteries more frequently.
 See V. "Batteries and Charging." - If the problem continues, have both of your scooter's batteries load tested by your authorised Pride Provider. - You may also perform the load test yourself.
-Battery load testers are available at most automotive parts stores. - Follow the directions supplied with the load tester. - See III.
-"Specifications" for information about your scooter's battery type. - Contact your authorised Pride Provider for assistance.
+Battery load testers are available at most automotive parts stores. - Follow the directions supplied with the load tester. - See V. "Batteries and Charging" or III.
+"Specifications" for information about your scooter's battery type.

-What if the battery condition meter dips way down and the motor surges or hesitates when I engage the throttle control lever?
+What if the battery condition meter dips way down and the motor surges or hesitates when I press my scooter's throttle control lever?